Xetibo/ReSet-Doc/sections/result/mock_system.typ

     )<mock_architecture>],
 )

+The cfg(test) annotation can be used to tell the compiler to include differing code in test environments.
+For ReSet, this is used to inject different interface names for DBus which will be handled at compile time.
+This means there is zero performance cost to this system as everything is handled before running the binary.
+A user with the release version of ReSet would not even be able to see this system by decompiling it, as it does not exist within this version.

+Further usage of macros with the mock system is covered in @MacroUsage.

+#pagebreak()
 #subsubsection("Testing the Mock System")
 In order to provide tests for the mock system, both the daemon and the mock implementations need to be available during the testing phase.
 However, Rust